dschrempf/blog/hugo/content/About.md

 require expertise in statistical methods but has also trained me in other aspects of computer science such as efficient data structures, serialization, parallel programming, unit and property testing, or parsing.
-Further, I have gained experience in concurrent multithreaded programming using the WebSocket protocol and REST APIs by developing a trading bot.
+Further, I have gained experience in concurrent multithreaded programming using Web Sockets and REST APIs by developing a trading bot.

 I am also familiar with the Linux and Nix ecosystems.
 I have been using Linux for over 20 years and NixOS for more than three years.
 I manage my projects